Under qualified or telling the wrong story?

 I asked the reader if I could post a picture of his new office and blog about his experience because I am confident other readers would benefit.
 He didn’t want to be named and stripped his office picture of personal effects because he didn’t want anyone in HR know he got the job with some Nasty tactics, but was happy to share.
 Dude, you know who you are, thank you.

-To me this is a great story at a number of different levels:
+A great story at a number of different levels

 - In this tough economy, a candidate landed a great job with a multi-billion dollar company.